1976–77 AEK Athens F.C. season: Overview

-AEK Athens' course in the UEFA Cup
+The campaign in the UEFA Cup

-In the 1976–77 season, everything was overshadowed by the magnificent course of European AEK to the semi-finals of the UEFA Cup, which was the biggest international distinction of the club and second greatest in Greek football at a collective level at the time, after the "Green Wembley".
+The season was overshadowed by the magnificent European course of AEK to the semi-finals of the UEFA Cup, which was the biggest international distinction of the club and second greatest in Greek football at a club level at the time, after the campaign of Panathinaikos to the 1971 European Cup Final.

 The draw for the first round of the UEFA Cup, brought AEK facing the Soviet club, Dynamo Moscow.
 The opponent was considered anything but easy, as the Dynamo players were the backbone of the Soviet national team.
 At Nea Filadelfeia, Dynamo started offensively, but AEK balanced the game and in the 34th minute won a foul outside the area.
-Nikoloudis "thunderbolt" to the yellow and black fans his "lightning" free-kicks and opened the score.
+Nikoloudis introduced to the fans of AEK his power free-kicks and opened the score.
 AEK continued in pressuring their opponents and took the victory by 2–0.
-The yellow blacks entered the Central Dynamo Stadium in icy Moscow and at the end of the first half were back at the score by 1–0, while at the beginning of the second half Dynamo managed to equalize the score of the first match.
+The yellow-blacks entered the Central Dynamo Stadium in icy Moscow and at the end of the first half were back at the score by 1–0, while at the beginning of the second half Dynamo managed to equalize the score of the first match.
 The match was led to extra time, where at the 119th minute in AEK's last offensive effort, Wagner attempted a shot from the right which was blocked by Dolmatov's hand who, fortunately for AEK, was not the goalkeeper.
 The referee gave the undisputed penalty and Konstantinou, showing unparalleled composure, sent the ball to the right, the goalkeeper at the opposite direction and AEK Athens to the next round.

 AEK entered the draw of the next round, where they were found themselves against Derby County.
 The opponent's size was huge considering that the creation of Brian Clough were English champion in 1972 and 1975, FA Community Shield winner of 1975 and semi-finalists at the 1972–73 European Cup.
 In the first match at Athens, AEK had a great performance and won 2–0.
 At the second leg AEK were lucky to have Lakis Stergioudas in perhaps the greatest night of his career, keeping the 0–0 at the half time.
 At the second half Derby opened the score, bringing AEK in distress.
-However, AEK increased their tempo and at the 64th minute they managed to equalize by a Nikoloudis' free-kick.
+However, AEK increased their tempo and at the 64th minute they managed to equalize by a free-kick by Nikoloudis.
 AEK did not stop there, as at the 77th minute took the lead and 8 minutes later they doubled their advantage.
 The final 2–3 found AEK qualifying to the next round and were the first club in European tournaments' history to achieve a victory in English ground.